In days long ago, I had a musical dream

 If you are intrepid and adventurous, here are some selected tracks for you to listen to.
 Be warned though, these songs are definitely not for lovers of Dean Martin.

-Somewhat surprisingly, some of my music still resides, noisily, in other locations around the Web, and in quasi video.
+Somewhat surprisingly, some of my music still resides, noisily, in other locations around the Web, and in a quasi video.

 A fascinating fact about recorded music is that it is tracked meticulously to ensure that artists are rewarded.
 To this end, I receive, without fail, my royalty payment every month.
 It amounts to cents, but hey, it’s the thought that counts!